 4) Visual Memory Strategies

 Inherently, visual memory strategies encompass encoding and decoding information via mental representations.
-The majority of these strategies include making mind charts, constructing illustrations, and applying color coding to important information.
+The majority of these strategies include making mind charts, constructing illustrations, and applying colour coding to important information.

 Chunking is the process of dividing information into further manageable portions.
 Arranging information into meaningful clusters allows the brain to digest and retain it more rapidly.